natalierobbins/firebase-tutorial/README.md

 So now, instead of inundating your code with the experiment order and file names for all of your stimuli and experiment versions, you can just reference this ```.json``` file!
 We will use it in our ```experiment.js``` file (more on that later).
 If you're not familiar with JSON, no worries!
 Here's some information about basic syntax you can look at if you feel lost.
 ### firebase.js
-While small, this file is important because it links your local project to your remote Firebase console!
+This file is important because it links your local project to your remote Firebase console!
 To do so, you need to set up your web app on the console and add the correct configuration information to your ```firebase.js``` file.

 1. Go to the ```Hosting``` section of your Firebase console.
 Click Get started.
 2. You should have already completed the first two steps (```Install Firebase CLI``` and ```Initialize your project```).
 If not, do them.